kknb1982/pands-project/README.md

     plt.close()

 ### 3.2.10 Creating boxplots using the subplot method
 Using the method in 3.2.9 to create a box is quick, but it can be a little tricky to get the plot in exactly the format required.
 Therefore, this is an additional option using the subplot function [[33]](https://www.statology.org/pandas-subplots/).
-Rather than using the `if name !=species` as used is 3.2.7 this function uses a different option, it slices the first four variables from the `datafields` tuple [[34]](https://www.geeksforgeeks.org/python-tuples/https://www.statology.org/pandas-subplots/).
-This can be simpler and enables the same variable name to be used throughout scripts.

-    chartvariables = datafields[:4]

 The first command in the funcation defines the core details about the subplots [[33]](https://www.statology.org/pandas-subplots/):